py-baudin/epgpy/README.md

 - Multi-compartment exchanges, including magnetization transfer
 - [Differentiability](docs/differentiation.md) (e.g., for sequence optimization)
 - GPU compatible (via `cupy`)
-- (soon) Operator merging for faster simulations

 A list of available operators is given [here](docs/basics.md).
-Please look into the `docs` and `examples` folders for tutorials and usage examples.
+Please look into the `docs/` and `examples/` folders for tutorials and usage examples.

 Disclaimer: this is a research project, and the authors give no guaranty on the validity of the generated results.